mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 ![Saul Steinberg, "View of the World from 9th Avenue", _The New Yorker_, 29 March 1976](https://upload.wikimedia.org/wikipedia/en/4/4d/Steinberg_New_Yorker_Cover.png)

 That said, just because we are working with computation does not mean we must hamstring ourselves with just one approach to space.
-Although I used great-circle distances for the above caluclation, we could instead use a projection dependent on some specified coordinates (such as the aptly-named `newyorker` projection in R's `mapproject` package) in which distances between points close to a specified viewpoint would be larger than distances between points far from the center.
+Although I used great-circle distances for the above calculation, we could instead use a projection dependent on some specified coordinates (such as the aptly-named `newyorker` projection in R's `mapproject` package) in which distances between points close to a specified viewpoint would be larger than distances between points far from the center.

 The question: does the spatial spread of the journal data change based on this  type of re-projection?